 Credit cards and debit cards have become ubiquitous.
 Almost everyone carries them, and fewer customers are paying cash than ever.
 For most businesses, accepting credit cards is imperative.
-Partnering with a credit card processor and setting up a card reader at the point of sale is often just another cost of doing business for entrepreneurs.
-But what happens when a customer wants to use their credit card outside the point of sale?
+Partnering with a credit card processor and setting up a card reader at the point of sale (POS) is often just another cost of doing business for entrepreneurs.
+But what happens when a customer wants to use their credit card outside the POS?

 Many businesses, from restaurants to retailers, take orders over the phone.
 It’s generally thought of as an added service to boost customer satisfaction in an increasingly card-centric society.
-If you've ever wondered how to accept credit card payments over the phone, this guide can help.
-We will also walk you through the pros and cons of accepting credit cards over the phone and how you can best ensure your customers' data remains safe.
+Accepting credit cards over the phone can also help businesses close sales quickly and reduce collection times.

 Editor’s note: Looking for a credit card processor for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

-Exactly what accepting cards over the phone will cost you depends on your credit card processor and the pricing model you select.
-For a breakdown of the common pricing models and how the rates apply to card-not-present transactions, see our best picks page for credit card processors.
-Generally, though, accepting credit cards over the phone is going to cost you more than accepting a physical card with a credit card reader.
+Exactly what accepting cards over the phone will cost depends on your credit card processor and pricing model.
+Generally, though, accepting credit cards over the phone will cost you more than accepting a physical card with a credit card reader.

 Most credit card processors charge 2% to 4% of a given transaction.
-With card-not-present transactions, that number is likely to be on the high end because of the increased risk of accepting a payment without a physical credit card.
-In addition, it is common for credit card processors to tack on a per-transaction fee to the percentage rate for higher-risk transactions like payments over the phone.
+For card-not-present transactions, that number is likely to be on the higher end because of the increased risk of accepting payment without a physical credit card.
+In addition, it’s common for credit card processors to tack on a per-transaction fee to the percentage rate for higher-risk transactions such as payments over the phone.

-When a customer pays with a credit or debit card over the phone, there is always the risk that the customer is not the authorized card user.
-It's this risk that leads credit card processors to hike rates on card-not-present transactions, including keyed-in card numbers accepted over the phone.
-To avoid fraudulent charges, you should take several extra steps to secure transactions over the phone.
+When a customer pays with a credit or debit card over the phone, there’s always a risk that the customer is not the authorized card user.
+This risk leads credit card processors to hike rates on card-not-present transactions, including keyed-in card numbers accepted over the phone.
+To avoid fraudulent charges, you should take several extra steps to secure transactions over the phone:

-While accepting credit cards over the phone is often convenient and sometimes necessary to keep customers happy, it does come with an added risk.
-Still, if you take the right steps, accepting payment by card over the phone can be a benefit to your business.
-Just be sure to follow best practices at all times to avoid engaging in fraudulent transactions.
+While accepting credit cards over the phone is often convenient and sometimes necessary to keep customers happy, it does come with added risks.
+Still, if you take the proper steps, accepting payment by card over the phone can benefit your business.
+Just be sure to follow best practices at all times to avoid being the victim of fraudulent transactions.

-PayPal’s virtual terminal costs $30 per month, with a transaction rate of 3.1% plus 30 cents per transaction.
+PayPal’s virtual terminal costs $30 per month, with a transaction rate of 3.09% plus 49 cents per transaction for payments in U.S. dollars.
 The virtual terminal subscription includes PayPal Payments Pro, which essentially allows you to turn your website into an e-commerce site, including shopping cart integrations.
-Online transactions through PayPal Payments Pro cost 2.9% plus 30 cents.
+Online transactions through PayPal Payments Pro cost 2.89% plus 49 cents.

 When using Square, you have the option to manually key in a customer’s credit card information over the phone.
 First, download the Square Point of Sale app on an Android or iOS mobile device.
-When signing up, you can also elect to have a free magstripe card reader mailed to you or purchase an EMV-compliant card reader.
+When signing up, you can also elect to have a free magstripe card reader mailed to you, or you can purchase an EMV-compliant card reader.

 In many cases, small businesses have no choice but to accept at least some credit cards over the phone.
 The modern customer seldom carries cash and, especially for delivery-based businesses, often expects to complete an order from the comfort of their own home.
-That means businesses are expected to accept payment over the phone, whether credit card processors charge more for the pleasure or not.
+That means businesses are expected to accept payment over the phone, even if credit card processors charge more for them to do so.

 Offering your customers the option to pay by card over the phone is good for business, but it also carries a significant risk of fraud.
 Implementing best practices and policies to ensure your business doesn’t unknowingly engage in fraudulent transactions is an absolute must when you begin accepting cards over the phone.
 Always take down the customer’s complete information, invest in a highly secure POS system and credit card reader, and always confirm the receipt of goods with the customer to establish a paper trail.